Skip to main content

 There is understandable concern about how to protect crew or other workers who must travel for their careers to countries with poor records on treatment of LGBT+ workers.
 The International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA World), a global federation of LGBT+ organisations, conducts work in various United Nations forums and publishes regular mapping data on 'state-sponsored homophobia'.
 In 2020, it found that around one-third of UN member states still criminalise same-sex consensual sex between adults, including several countries where the death penalty may be applied.

-Nautilus official Danny McGowan is secretary of the Union's Equality and Diversity Forum and chair of the Maritime UK Pride in Maritime Network.
+Nautilus official Danny McGowan is secretary of the Union's Equality and Diversity Forum and formerly chair of the Maritime UK Pride in Maritime Network.
 He points out that assaults on some rights are an assault on all our rights:

 'LGBT+ maritime professionals face specific concerns in the shipping industry, and raising the issues is about protecting the rights of all seafarers.
 It is about enabling LGBT+ maritime professionals to work without fear of discrimination or ill treatment and ensuring they can be their genuine selves at work.'